Lease Capabilities

 - installs the binary at

-/usr/local/bin/code-server; - binds to a loopback port (default
+/usr/local/bin/code-server(standalone install, - binds it to a loopback port (default

-The portal and crabbox code --id ... open a code-server tab through the authenticated portal bridge at /portal/leases/{id-or-slug}/code/.
-The bridge proxies HTTP and WebSocket traffic to the loopback port; the code-server auth token is injected by the bridge so the user does not see it.
+crabbox code --id ... and the portal open a code-server tab through the authenticated portal bridge at /portal/leases/{id-or-slug}/code/.
+The bridge proxies HTTP and WebSocket traffic to the loopback port and injects the auth token, so you never handle it directly.
 There is no public code-server port.

-Code is managed-Linux-only because the bridge depends on the lease shape and the cloud-init that prepares the binary.
-Windows, macOS, and static SSH are intentionally not supported today.
+Code is managed-Linux-only because the bridge depends on the lease shape and the cloud-init that installs the binary.
+Windows, macOS, and static SSH are intentionally unsupported today.

-Managed lease records carry capability labels so list, status, and detail pages can render the capability matrix without re-probing the host:
+Managed lease records carry capability labels (internal/cli/provider_labels.go) so list, status, and the portal can render the capability matrix without re-probing the host:

-enforceManagedLeaseCapabilities reads these labels to gate --desktop, --browser, and --code on --id reuse paths.
-The labels are written when the lease is created and never flipped on a live lease.
+enforceManagedLeaseCapabilities reads these labels to gate --desktop, --browser, --code, and --desktop-env on --id reuse paths.
+The labels are written at lease creation and never flipped on a live lease.

 Capabilities are independent — any combination is allowed where the provider supports them:

-crabbox warmup --desktop --browser # browser running on the desktop
+crabbox warmup --desktop --browser # browser on the desktop

 crabbox warmup --desktop --browser --code # full interactive box